Turbulence In the Outer Regions of Protoplanetary Disks. I. Weak Accretion with No Vertical Magnetic Flux: Results

 To test the effect of lowering the density floor, we restarted simulations C10 and Z30AU at orbits 120 and 56 respectively and lowered the density floor to $3\times10^{-5}$, roughly 3 times smaller than the original density floor.
 While this new value for the floor may still be higher than what the density would naturally be, it becomes extremely expensive to run lower density floor calculations even for a short integration.
 Thus, our main goal in running these calculations is to observe the immediate effect of lowering the floor on properties such as the density-weighted stress and the buoyancy of the magnetic field in the upper disk regions.
 Is the evolution of the system altered drastically?
 What, if any, changes occur?

 Examining the space-time diagrams for these restarted runs indicate that the lowered density floors lead to enhanced buoyancy of the magnetic fields.
 For example, consider the lower left panel of Fig.~\ref{vert_profile}.
 Once the floor is lowered, the magnetic energy for $z \lesssim -2H$ immediately drops to lower values as field rises away from the mid-plane.\footnote{The field for $z \gtrsim 2H$ does not appear to change significantly over the time that we integrated this simulation.
 However, we did not evolve this simulation for very long, and we speculate that a longer evolution would show a change in the magnetic field strength in this region.} The same behavior is observed in run C10 for both $z \lesssim -2H$ and $z \gtrsim 2H$.
 Thus, the presence of a strong magnetic field for $|z| > 2H$, as is shown in the lower panel of Fig.~\ref{sttz_rau100}, is artificial.
-That being said, based upon the results of ideal MHD calculations \citep{simon11a} in which the density is (on average) larger than the floor value at all locations, we still expect the field to be superthermal in this region; it will just be weaker.
+That being said, based upon the results of ideal MHD calculations \citep{simon11a} in which the density is on average larger than the floor value at all locations, we still expect the field to be superthermal in this region; it will just be weaker.

 Does this feature affect our main results so far?
 An examination of the stress evolution shows that the decrease in the density floor does lead to a decrease in the volume-averaged stresses.
 Quantitatively speaking, in Z30AU, the magnetic energy averaged over $z \le -2H$ drops by a factor of $\sim 4$ in going from orbit 56 to 78.5.
 During this same time, the volume-averaged stresses decrease by a factor of $\sim 1.5$, and the stress does not appear to be leveling off.
 Running the simulation out further is computationally prohibitive given the small time step incurred by the lower density floor.
 So, there {\it is} an effect due to the density floor.
 Since we have not fully quantified this effect, it should be borne in mind when we calculate mass accretion rates in Section~\ref{mass_acc}.
-The question of whether or not the density floor influences the turbulent velocities at large $|z|$ is addressed in Section~\ref{turb_linewidth}.
+We address the density floor issue again in Section~\ref{turb_linewidth}.